Frizlab/srt2srt/Readme.md

 a frame-based subtitle file.
 If the fps was not set correctly for the conversion, the subtitles will be progressively more and more de-synchronized. srt2srt can correct this problem.
+* Normalize subtitles.
+Sometimes subtitles overlaps (one subtitle starts before the previous has ended).
+This might not be supported by some media players and can be fixed with srt2srt.

 [srt_article_wiki]: http://en.wikipedia.org/wiki/SubRip